 - Double-space and left-justify everything with a ragged right-hand margin (no full justification.)

 - Use 12 point, Times New Roman font for all documents.

-- Follow the APA style for citations, reference list, and headings.
+- Follow the APA style (most current edition) for citations, reference list, and headings.

 - Include an abstract that is 150 words or less.

 - ANY direct quote requires a page reference or a reference to the name of the person and the date of the interview.

 - Insert “indicators” for where tables/figures are to be placed; example - [Table 1 Here]).

 - Begin each section on a separate page and in this sequence: abstract, main text, appendices, endnotes, references, each table, each figure.

 - Use endnotes only for substantive comments bearing on content.
 Mark endnotes consecutively beginning with numeral 1.
 Do not use footnotes.
 Do not use automatic formatting.
 (Type endnotes manually rather than using the Insert menu of your word processing program).
 All in-text citations are included in the reference list; all references have in-text citations.

 - Figures should be camera-ready; they should appear exactly as they should in the journal, except for sizing.